-you will then pay me \$X," "Once this foal is weaned, I will sell it to you for \$Y," and "If you agree to bring me the money tomorrow, I will not sell the car to anyone else in the meantime."
 Third, small talk is used when there is not a complete list of potential conflicts you can discuss ex-ante, making a complete contract unattainable.
 One class of examples includes selecting a partner for a complex trade or service (preferred supplier, kitchen renovator, exclusive retailer, etc.).
 In such situations, conflicts are likely to arise, but neither party knows what they all may be.
 Thus, the best approach is to try to establish norms of cooperation and enhance trust.
 There is a widespread belief that this can be accomplished through small talk.
-Popular management literature, for example, is full of assertions to this effect.
-The Wikijob Team (2021) claims that "Small talk [...] helps to form social cohesion that [...] builds trust," and Jeevan Sivasubramanian (2021) writes that "Small talk helps to establish trust."3
+This belief pervades popular management literature: The Wikijob Team (2021) argues that small talk "helps to form social cohesion that [...] builds trust," Sivasubramanian (2021) contends that it "helps to establish trust," and Falk (2025) demonstrates "How Small Talk Opens Up Deeper Connections."3